-Components are then selected from the resulting R, G, B, and A values to obtain a table with the base internal format specified by (or derived from) internalformat, in the same manner as for textures (section 3.8.1). internalformat must be one of the formats in table 3.15 or table 3.16, other than the DEPTH formats in those tables.
+Components are then selected from the resulting R, G, B, and A values to obtain a table with the base internal format specified by (or derived from) internal-format, in the same manner as for textures (section 3.9.1). internalformat accepts the same values as the corresponding argument of ColorTable.

 The red, green, blue, alpha, luminance, and/or intensity components of the pixels are stored in floating point, rather than integer format.
-They form a twodimensional image indexed with coordinates i, j such that i increases from left to right, starting at zero, and j increases from bottom to top, also starting at zero.
+They form a two-dimensional image indexed with coordinates i, j such that i increases from left to right, starting at zero, and j increases from bottom to top, also starting at zero.

 Image location i, j is specified by the Nth pixel, counting from zero, where